lukeoson/lukeoson-mkdocs/docs/whoami.md

 #level:
 ---

-!!! warning "This is an outline draft - pending completion."
+!!! warning "Just the Gist."
-    This is a heavily redacted version of my life story, focusing on key milestones and experiences.
+    This is a heavily redacted version of my life story, focusing on some pertinent milestones and experiences.
+Rest assured, i'm not (quite) as boring as it appears.
+I hope it affords you a useful quick reference to my life and the shaping of my character.

 ## Childhood

 <div class="grid cards" markdown>

-- :material-baby-face-outline: **Normal Childhood**: *Nothing Fancy.*
+- :material-baby-face-outline: **Normal Childhood**: *Unremarkable...
+Nothing Fancy.*

     ---